More on Heavy-Light Bootstrap up to Double-Stress-Tensor: Acknowledgement

 \section{Acknowledgement}

 We are grateful to Nikhil Anand, Simon Caron-Huot, Wenliang Li and Hong Lu for helpful discussions.
+We are grateful to Alba Grassi, Cristoforo Iossa, Daniel Panea Lichting, Matthew Dodelson and Sasha Zhiboedov for pointing out the error of $d=4$ finite spin OPE result in previous version of this paper.
 This work is supported in part by the NSFC (National Natural Science Foundation of China) Grant No. 11935009 and No.~11875200.